-In order to calculate the present value of these flows, they are discounted at a rate that reflects the weighted average cost of capital employed adjusted for the country risk and business risk corresponding to each cash-generating unit.
-Therefore, in 2021 the rates used ranged from 7% y 34% (8.1% and 27.4% in 2020) depending on the business being analysed.
-The rates that have been used for the most relevant impairment tests are the following:
+These projections cover the following five years and include a residual value that is appropriate for each business.
+In order to calculate the present value of these flows, they are discounted at a rate that reflects the weighted average cost of capital employed adjusted for the country risk and business risk.
+The rate for the most relevant impairment test is from 7% to 9% (from 7% to 10% in 2020).